-- 1. Housing Development Program - 2.
-Service Provision of HUD-approved self-sufficiency or supportive services that are no otherwise permitted under the public housing and Housing Choice Voucher programs, or that are provided to eligible individuals who do not receive either public housing or Housing Choice Voucher assistance from the PHA.
+1. Service Provision of HUD-approved self-sufficiency or supportive services that are not otherwise permitted under the public housing and Housing Choice Voucher programs, or that are provided to eligible individuals who do not receive either public housing or Housing Choice Voucher assistance from the PHA.

-$Local\ Asset\ Management\ Plan$
+Local Asset Management Plan

 i.
 Is the MTW PHA allocating costs within statute?

-YES ii.
+ii.
 Is the MTW PHA implementing a local asset management plan(LAMP)?

-NO iii.
+iii.
 Has the MTW PHA provide a LAMP in the appendix?

+NO

-NO iv.
-If the MTW PHA has provided a LAMP in the appendix, please describe any prochanges to the LAMP in the Plan Year or state that the MTW PHA does not planke any changes in the Plan Year.
-N/A 1 Rental Assistance Demonstration Program i.
-Description of RAD Participation RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION HACC completed RAD conversion of all public housing properties in 2018. ii.
+iv.
+If the MTW PHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in the Plan Year or state that the MTW PHA does not plan to make any changes in the Plan Year.

+N/A

+Rental Assistance Demonstration Program

+i.
+Description of RAD Participation

+RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION HACC completed RAD conversion of all public housing properties in 2018.

+ii.
 Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval. iii.
+A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.

+NO

+iii.
 If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?

 N/A